Cray-HPE/docs-csm/operations/kubernetes/CronJobs.md

 1. Verify the crontab schedule.

-   This cronjob is intended to run once every two hours.
+   This CronJob is intended to run once every two hours.
 However, in some CSM 1.x releases, the CronJob schedule can run too frequently, preventing jobs from being properly scheuled.
 Ensure the schedule looks as follows: